-Tonight you are deciding on whether to embark on a process to ask your resident if they think that 'better, more effective and accountable governance is possible' - then, systematically working with the province, you are determining the path forward.
+Tonight you are deciding on whether to embark on a process to ask your resident if they think that 'better is possible' - then, systematically working with the province, you are determining the path forward.

 In October your voter will cast their informed vote in favour or against the proposed process.